benjaminkott/bootstrap_package/README.rst

 -----

-You can connect directly with us on `Slack <https://typo3.slack.com/messages/bootstrap-package/>`_, the prefered instant communication platform of TYPO3 CMS developers.
+You can connect directly with us on `Slack <https://typo3.slack.com/messages/bootstrap-package/>`_, the preferred instant communication platform of TYPO3 CMS developers.
 If you already have access to the TYPO3 Slack platform join the #bootstrap-package channel.
 If you don't have access yet, you can register `here <https://forger.typo3.org/slack>`_.